ssjjaa-algo/ssjjaa-algo/README.md

-## 👋 I'm preparing to backend developers
+## 👋 I'm preparing to backend developer

 ### Like
 - **Reading books related to programming** </br>